rcosta-git/rcosta-git.github.io/README.md

 - For an overview of the current state of macroeconomics, see Brian Snowdon and Howard Vane's [Modern Macroeconomics](https://www.ricardopanza.com.ar/files/macro2/Modern_Macroeconomics_Snowdon___Vane_05.pdf) (2005) and Sanjay Chugh's [Modern Macroeconomics](https://nibmehub.com/opac-service/pdf/read/Modern%20Macroeconomics.pdf) (2015).

 ## Books on trading psychology and methodology
+A lot of what makes someone a good trader is their ability to stick to their system and set emotions aside.
+One author has even suggested applying the 12 steps to achieve the emotional sobriety necessary for effective trading.
+While using an automated system may resolve some of these issues, I'd still recommend taking a look at these for the perspective:

 - Some good books on trading include *High Probability Trading*, *Option Volatility and Pricing*, *Options Trading: The Bible*, *Get Rich With Options*, and *Mind over Markets*.
 - For more historical perspectives on trading, I also enjoyed reading the *Market Wizards* books, *When Genius Failed*, and Michael Lewis's writings from the last few decades such as *Liar's Poker*.
-- Also for more general tips, *The Money Game*, *Mastering the Trade*, and *Trading in the Zone*, or memoirs like *How I Made $2,000,000 in the Stock Market* from Nicolas Darvas and *Reminiscences of a Stock Operator* about Jesse Livermore.
+- Also for more general tips, *The Money Game*, *Trading for a Living*, *The Zen Trader*, *Winning the Loser's Game*, *Mastering the Trade*, and *Trading in the Zone*, or memoirs like *How I Made $2,000,000 in the Stock Market* from Nicolas Darvas and *Reminiscences of a Stock Operator* about Jesse Livermore.

 ## Mathematicians who have had trading success
+I find inspiration in seeing the successes of others from a math background who have applied similar techniques:

 - Leibowitz of *Inside the Yield Book* had a PhD in math before going into finance.
 - Professor Edward Thorp started one of the first hedge funds based on statistical arbitrage.
 Check out his autobiography *A Man for all Markets*, along with *Beat the Dealer* and *Beat the Market*.
 - Alongside Thorp as one of the first "quants" who applied mathematical and algorithmic principals to Wall Street is Jim Simons, known in math for the Chern-Simons form, and famous publicly for his hedge fund Rennaissance Technology and its Medallion Fund.
 His life is chronicled in the biography *The Man Who Solved the Market*.

 ## Further Video References
+I haven't watched all of these, but I've gone through most of them and found them helpful, for those who learn by watching:

 ### Hidden Markov Models & Bayesian Methods
 - [Jim Simons Trading Secrets: Markov Process](https://www.youtube.com/watch?v=76B8_aXcBS0) – QuantProgram